-Continue the safe reduction of children looked after (CLA) numbers, and support children looked after to achieve the best possible outcomes by:
+Continue the safe reduction of care experience children numbers, and support children looked after to achieve the best possible outcomes by:

-- Ensuring CLA are supported to live with their families and where this is not possible identify alternative permanence options at the earliest opportunity - Ensuring CLA enjoy the same life chances as other children
+- Ensuring care experience children are supported to live with their families and where this is not possible identify alternative permanence options at the earliest opportunity - Ensuring care experience children enjoy the same life chances as other children

-Work in partnership with town and community councils, third sector and community groups to complete community asset transfers and develop long-term sustainable solutions to manage and maintain facilities / services.
+Work in partnership with town and community councils, third sector and community groups to complete community asset transfers and develop long-term sustainable solutions to manage and maintain facilities/services.

 Work with households and partners to prevent people from becoming homeless, and support vulnerable people including rough sleepers, by providing a range of accommodation options reacting to the changing guidance from Welsh Government as part of the COVID-19 response.
-Aiming to support households to transition into long term solutions to prevent homelessness and escalation into statutory services.
+Aim to support households to transition into long term solutions to prevent homelessness and escalation into statutory services.